core-wg/href/draft-ietf-core-href.md

    implicitly the case when scheme and/or authority are present in the reference), replace the path in the buffer with the empty array, unset query and fragment, and set a `true` authority to `null`.
-If the value of discard is an unsigned number, remove as many elements from the end of the path array; if it is non-zero, unset query and fragment.
+If the value of discard is an unsigned integer, remove as many elements from the end of the path array; if it is non-zero, unset query and fragment.